observingClouds/xbitinfo/paper.md

 All stages are shown in \autoref{fig:general_workflow}.
 ![General workflow.\label{fig:general_workflow}](general_workflow.png){ width=40% }

-One can set the `inflevel` and use implementation offered by CDO (>=v2.1.0), numcodecs (>=v) or the Julia implementation provided by @klower_compressing_2021.
-However, in practice the decision on how much information shall be kept needs testing with the downstream tools and is often an iterative process to ensure consistent behaviour with the original dataset.
+The Bitrounding is supported by many libraries (e.g. CDO, netCDF, numcodecs).
+One can also set the `inflevel` and get the according number of keepbits with the Julia implementation provided by @klower_compressing_2021.
+However, this requires the usage of several libraries of different software stacks and in practice the decision on how much information shall be kept needs testing with the downstream tools and is often an iterative process to ensure consistent behaviour with the original dataset.
 The gathering of the bitinformation and the decision on the bitrounding parameters are therefore often not immediately following each other and are interrupted by visual inspection and testing (see \autoref{fig:xbitinfo_workflow})

 ![Xbitinfo workflow with the addition of storing the computational expensive retrieval of the bitinformation content in a JSON file for later reference and the ability to evaluate and adjust the keepbits on subsets of the original dataset.\label{fig:xbitinfo_workflow}](xbitinfo_workflow.png){ width=40% }